edodisa/python_data_analysis_projects/README.md

 # Python Data Analysis Projects
-A collection of different data analysis projects that I've worked on in python.
+A collection of different data analysis projects that I've worked on in python, considering real world cases and datasets available online.

 | **No.** | **Name** |
 | ------- | -------- |